MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Where-Object.md

 expression.
 When the input is a single object, the matched value is saved in the `$Matches` automatic variable.

-For example: `Get-Process | where ProcessName -NotMatch "PowerShell"`
+For example: `Get-Process | Where-Object ProcessName -NotMatch "PowerShell"`

 This parameter was introduced in Windows PowerShell 3.0.